Ray J: Technology companies

 As the founder of Raytroniks, Ray J introduced a line of consumer electronics to the United States market.
 The product categories included electric bikes, smartphone fans, and smartwatches.
 In particular, the Scoot-E-Bike brand which Ray J developed grew exponentially after implementing a viral organic marketing strategy.
-Ray J secured product placements through celebrities such as Sean Combs, Brandy, Snoop Dogg, Chris Brown, Justin Bieber, Stephen Curry, Cara Delevingne, and professional athletic teams, including the L.A.
-Clippers and Los Angeles Rams.
+Ray J secured product placements through celebrities such as Sean Combs and Brandy and professional athletic teams, including the L.A.
+Clippers.